Exchange transaction fees – Veles Help Center

 Therefore, it is recommended to have a small reserve of coins in addition to the deposit when making short trades.

-Veles cooperates with stock exchanges!
+Veles cooperates with exchanges!

 Register using our links and get maximum bonuses from exchanges.